-Hand Protection
+• Hand Protection

-Hand protection must be worn 100% of the time on the project Gloves must be worn in any situation where hand/finger exposure to hazards exist, unless the manufacture of the equipment being used states gloves should not be worn.
+Hand protection must be worn 100% of the time on the project, unless the Manufacture of the equipment being used states gloves should not be worn.

-Foot Protection and Clothing
+• Foot Protection and Clothing

 All personnel shall wear safety vests, work boots or acceptable work shoes while employed on this project and keep their footwear in good condition at all times.
 Long pants and shirts with "T-shirt-length sleeves shall be worn at all times.
 No sneakers, tennis shoes, soft-suede/canvas hiking boots, tank tops, etc., will be allowed.
 Foot covers must be used with jumping jack compactors and jackhammers.